OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-30.md

 They say to the seers, “See no more visions!” and to the prophets, “Do not prophesy the truth to us.
 Speak to us pleasant things, prophesy illusions.

 ## Isaiah 30:11
-Get out of the way, turn aside from the path, and stop confronting us with the Holy One of Israel!”
+Leave us alone, turn away from the path, and cease confronting us with the Holy One of Israel!”

 ## Isaiah 30:12
 Therefore this is what the Holy One of Israel says: “Since you have rejected this message and relied on oppression and deceit, and depended on them,